Northern pintail: Breeding

-Both sexes reach sexual maturity at one year of age.
-The male mates with the female by swimming close to her with his head lowered and tail raised, continually whistling.
+Both sexes reach sexual maturity at the age of one year.
+The male mates with the female by swimming close to her with his head down and tail up, whistling constantly.
 If there is a group of males, they will chase the female in flight until only one drake is left.
 The female prepares for copulation, which takes place in the water, by lowering her body; the male then bobs his head up and down and mounts the female, taking the feathers on the back of her head in his mouth.
-After mating, he raises his head and back and whistles.
+After copulation, he raises his head and back and whistles.

 Among the earliest species to breed in the spring, northern pintails typically form pairs during migration, or even while still on wintering grounds.
 Breeding takes place between April and June, with the nest being constructed on the ground and hidden amongst vegetation in a dry location, often some distance from water.
 It is a shallow scrape on the ground lined with plant material and down.
 The female lays seven to nine cream-coloured eggs at the rate of one per day; the eggs are 55 × 38 mm in size and weigh 45 g, of which 7% is shell.
 If predators destroy the first clutch, the female can produce a replacement clutch as late as the end of July.

 The hen alone incubates the eggs for 22 to 24 days before they hatch.
 The precocial downy chicks are then led by the female to the nearest body of water, where they feed on dead insects on the water surface.
 The chicks fledge in 46 to 47 days after hatching, but stay with the female until she has completed moulting.

-Around three-quarters of chicks live long enough to fledge, but not more than half of those survive long enough to reproduce.
+About three-quarters of the chicks live long enough to fledge, but no more than half of these survive long enough to reproduce.
 The maximum recorded age is 27 years and 5 months for a Dutch bird.

 Feeding

 The pintail feeds by dabbling and upending in shallow water for plant food mainly in the evening or at night, and therefore spends much of the day resting.
 Its long neck enables it to take food items from the bottom of water bodies up to 30 cm deep, which are beyond the reach of other dabbling ducks like the mallard.

-The winter diet is mainly plant material including seeds and rhizomes of aquatic plants, but the pintail sometimes feeds on roots, grain and other seeds in fields, though less frequently than other Anas ducks.
-During the nesting season, this bird eats mainly invertebrate animals, including aquatic insects, molluscs and crustaceans.
+The winter diet consists mainly of plant material including seeds and rhizomes of aquatic plants, but the pintail sometimes feeds on roots, grain and other seeds in fields, although less frequently than other Anas ducks.
+During the breeding season, this bird eats mainly invertebrate animals, including aquatic insects, molluscs and crustaceans.